F5Networks/f5-cloud-failover-extension/contributing/README.md

 *Configuration*: Prepares the environment for failover.
 Writes configuration and/or state to cloud provider storage and configures the /config/failover scripts on BIG-IP.

 *Failover*: Triggers a failover event.
-Reads configuration from BIG-IP and the cloud provider storage, creates a desired configuration, and updates cloud resources.
+Reads configuration info from BIG-IP REST storage and state info from cloud provider storage, creates a desired configuration, and updates cloud resources accordingly.

 ---
 ### Configuration